 Manage Automatic Subscription and Billing Issues for Apps

-According to a recent study, the average Apple user spends about $79 in subscription and apps.
+According to a recent study, the average Apple user spends about $79 in subscriptions and apps.

 There are often instances when a user is getting charged for subscriptions that he/she doesn’t use.

-The easiest way to look for these subscriptions and charges is to start via the Apple store.
+The easiest way to look for these subscriptions and charges is to start via your Apple ID setting or the Apple App store app.

-This will provide you with the details around your subscriptions, and you can choose to renew or delete these subscriptions directly.
+This provides you with the details around your subscriptions, and you can choose to renew or delete these subscriptions directly.

 How Do I Get a Refund from Apple for App or Movie Purchase?